Olleus/KindleDownload/README.md

 Adapted to slight changes done by Amazon.
 More robust error handling.
 Option to start at a later page in library.

+FINAL UPDATE
+The planned changes at amazon having taken place, this code can no longer work.
+Closing project.